Rugby league in Lancashire: Lancashire League

 The Lancashire League was founded in 1895 for teams in Lancashire to compete in.
 Wigan and St Helens dominated the league before it was abandoned in 1970 due to the amount of fixtures being played.

 Lancashire Cup

 The Lancashire Cup was a cup competition for teams in Lancashire.
 The competition ran from 1905-1992 when it folded due to the amount of fixtures in the calendar and the Rugby Football League (RFL) not seeing it as being a part of the future of modern rugby league.

-War of the Roses

-The War of the Roses, was the inter-county rugby league matches between representative teams from Lancashire and Yorkshire, the areas where rugby league has traditionally been most popular in England.
-The fixture was abandoned in 2003 after poor attendances and lack of interest from players and the media.

 Rugby league clubs in Lancashire

 The table below lists clubs located within the traditional borders of Lancashire: from the top division (the Super League), down to tier 3 of the British rugby league system.

 Locations

 Greater Manchester

 Greater Manchester has the strongest concentration of rugby league teams within the traditional boundaries of Lancashire.
 The most notable team is Wigan Warriors.

 Cheshire

 Cheshire had its own rugby league tradition with Runcorn being one of the founder members of the Northern Union in 1895 but this died out.
 Boundary changes to England's counties in the 1970s brought the formerly Lancastrian towns of Widnes and Warrington into Cheshire.